Benefits of Daikon or Chinese Radish

 Research on Daikon as Anti-Cancer Plant

 In the paper presented by T.J.
-O'Hare and his team from Queensland Horticulture Institute, they established the fact that daikon has a high content of glucoraphanin, which has the anticancer and anti-inflammatory properties.
+O'Hare and his team from Queensland Horticulture Institute, they established that daikon has a high content of glucoraphanin, which has the anticancer and anti-inflammatory properties.

 This paper, titled 'Glucosinolate Composition & Anti-Cancer Potential of Daikon & Radish Sprout', was presented at the International Symposium on Plants as Food and Medicine (XXVII International Horticultural Congress - IHC2006).